video-db/videodb-chat/README.md

 - `shareUrl`: String (default: "")
   Specifies the URL for sharing the chat.

-- `customChatHook`: Function (default: videoDBChatHook) Allows for a custom hook to handle chat functionality.

-- `chatHookConfig`: Object
-Configures the chat hook.
-For the default videoDBChatHook, it includes:

-  - `url`: String (default: `http://127.0.0.1:5000/chat`) - URL for the chat backend socket.
-  - `sessionId`: String (default: generated UUID) - Unique identifier for the chat session.
-  - `collectionId`: String (default: null) - ID of the collection.
-  - `videoId`: String (default: null) - ID of the video.
-  - `debug`: Boolean (default: false) - Enables debug mode.

 - `size`: String (default: `full`)
   Determines the size of the chat interface.
 Options are `full` or `embedded`.
   Full takes up the entire width of the screen.
   Embedded takes up space of the parent container.

+- `userImage`: String(url or path) or Component (default: Placeholder User Icon) Specifies the image or component to represent user messages in the chat.

+- `assistantImage`: String or Component (default: Placeholder Assistant Icon) Defines the image or component for assistant messages.

+- `emptyContainerLogo`: String or Component (default: Placeholder Logo) Sets the logo displayed when the chat is empty.

 ### Exposed Variables

+#### State Variables
 - `conversations`: Object
-  Contains the conversation data.
+  Checkout [conversations](#conversations) section for more details.

+#### Methods
-- `addMessage`: Function
+- `addMessage(message)`: Function
   Adds a message to the conversation.

+  **Arguments:**
+  - `message`: Object
+    - `content`: String - Text content of the message. (required)

+## Conversations

+Collection of conversations.
+Each conversation is stored as a key-value pair, where:
+  - The key represents the sessionId, which is the unique identifier for the conversation.
+  - The value is the [conversation object](#conversation)

-### Conversation
+## Conversation

-Conversation is a collection of messages between user and agent of a session.
-Each conversation contains a list of messages objects
+Conversation is a collection of messages exchanged between a user and an agent within a session.
+Each message is stored as a key-value pair, where:

-- `conversationId` : ID of the conversation.
-  - `msgId` : ID of the message.
+- The key represents the msgId, which is the unique identifier for the message.
+- The value is the message object, which contains the following fields:

+**Message Object Fields**:
-    - `agent_type` : Type of the agent that generated the message.
+- `agent_type`: The type of agent that generated the message (e.g., bot, human, system).
-    - `content` : Text content of the message. (input/output)
-    - `conv_id` : ID of the collection.
+- `content`: The text content of the message, which can be either input (from the user) or output (from the agent).
-    - `data` : JSON data associated with the agent message.
+- `data`: Any JSON data associated with the message, containing additional context or metadata related to the agent's response.
-    - `msg_id` : ID of the message.
-    - `msg_type` : Type of the message. (input/output)
-    - `session_id` : Unique identifier for the chat session.
-    - `sender` : Sender of the message. (assistant/user)
-    - `status` : Status of the message. (progress/success/error)
+- `sender`: Specifies the sender of the message, which could be either the assistant or the user.
+- `status`: The status of the message, indicating its current state (e.g., progress, success, error).

 [npm-shield]: https://img.shields.io/npm/v/@videodb/chat-vue?style=for-the-badge
 [npm-url]: https://www.npmjs.com/package/@videodb/chat-vue